 Training Classes

-Training classes not only provide valuable training for your puppy but also offer socialization opportunities.
+Training classes not only provide valuable obedience training for your puppy but also offer socialization opportunities.
 Puppy training classes often include play breaks where puppies can interact with one another under the guidance of a professional trainer.
 These classes focus on teaching proper behavior and manners, further enhancing the social skills of your puppy.

 Playgroups